Bontempi KS 4600 (bad sounding wannabe sound bank keyboard with lo-fi percussion)

 20. [rock organ]

-Bontempi released a lot of other keyboard variants with the same case design like the KS 4600, those have different count of preset sounds, different controls and possibly a different sound generator.
-E.g. there are Bontempi KS 3400 (32 keys, no drumpads), KS 4400 (40 keys, no drumpads, 96 sounds, 16 rhythms, "arranger" (= sequencer?)).
+Bontempi released many other keyboard variants with the same case design like KS 4600 but different count of preset sounds, different controls and often different sound generator.
+E.g. there is the Bontempi KS 3400 (32 keys, smaller, no drumpads).
 Apparently the successor series (blue pads and writing) were Bontempi AT 606 (32 keys, 60 sounds, 30 rhythms, buttons instead of knob, no drumpads), AT 707 (40 keys, 60 sounds, 30 rhythms, 30 "arrangements" (= accompaniments?), drumpads left next to the speaker), Bontempi BT 704 (40 keys, 24 sounds, 24 rhythms 6 combined drum/ chord pads), BT 704/S (40 keys, 36 sounds, 24 rhythms).
-Later variants (with green panel stuff: Bontempi - Kids Music KT 32 (32 keys), KM 40 (40 keys) | with blue panel stuff: BT 605 (32 keys), BT 705 (40 keys)) were already based on the 666 sounds hardware like Bontempi GT 509.
-A smaller and even worse sounding keyboard based on the same sound generator like KS 4600 is the Bontempi ES 3300.
+Later variants were already based on the nice sounding 666 sounds hardware like Bontempi GT 509 (with green panel stuff: Bontempi - Kids Music KT 32 (32 keys), KM 40 (40 keys) | with blue panel stuff: BT 605 (32 keys), BT 705 (40 keys)) A smaller and even worse sounding keyboard based on the KS 4600 sound engine was Bontempi ES 3300.

 removal of these screws voids warranty...